 This level of expertise requires a multi-skilled team – not just one advisor.
 (That would be a little like expecting you could have only one doctor for every medical problem you might have in your lifetime.)
 Still, managing wealth begins with a genuine interest in your well-being.
 It’s about empathy, understanding and adding value.
 Without these, the best technical skills are irrelevant.
 Know that whatever your financial or personal circumstance, our team has dealt with them before.
 We know what has worked, and what hasn’t, for many other clients in various situations.

 With input from you about your personal and financial circumstances and objectives, we will conduct a review to identify options for you to consider and then work with you and your advisors to successfully implement them.
 Continuously.
 Because things happen – your personal circumstances change, the investment environment changes, new tax rules are introduced, etc. Our job is to help you stay ahead of the issues that impact your wealth.

-Our wealth management services are covered as part of your fee — which means you can also feel good about getting more value for your money.
+Our wealth management services are covered as part of your investment management fee.

 Read about what we’ve done for others.

 Investment management, Financial planning, Estate and succession planning, Tax planning, Family education

 Walter was a young neurologist in southwestern Ontario when he was first introduced to us in 1988 (preceding Newport).
 He and his wife, Julie, had three young children and wanted to become better organized financially.

 At the time, Walter and Julie were invested in a number of private limited partnerships – but these were illiquid investments, with minimal reporting.
 They didn’t know how these were performing or where they stood financially.